Leo-nova/Project-Arken/CONTRIBUTING.md

 ## 💡 Final words
 Don’t take this repo too seriously.
 Just like my early works, it’s meant to be a bit experimental, a bit casual, and always with a touch of humor.

+**Some structural ideas were lightly inspired by [WFGY](https://github.com/onestardao/WFGY) by [@onestardao](https://github.com/onestardao).
+Many thanks for the creative spark.**

 ---

 ## 🛠 Maintenance Note: .gitattributes